risk-first/website/menagerie/Map-And-Territory-Risk.md

 Both of these are modelled with [Cumulative Distribution](https://en.wikipedia.org/wiki/Cumulative_distribution_function#Use_in_statistical_analysis) curves, which are often used for modelling the spread of a phenomena (disease, product uptake, idea) within a population.
 From these two things, we can figure out where our maximum [Map and Territory Risk](Map-And-Territory-Risk) lies:  it's the point where awareness of an idea is farthest from the understanding of it.

 This [Map and Territory Risk](Map-And-Territory-Risk) acts as a "brake" on the **hype** around the idea.
 In the diagram, our "hype" curve is calculated as being the same as the "saturation" line, with a subtraction due to [Map and Territory Risk](Map-And-Territory-Risk).
-As you can see, "hype" drops fastest at the point where [Map and Territory Risk](Map-And-Territory-Risk) is at it's greatest, and we end up in the "Trough of Disillusionment".
+As you can see, "hype" drops fastest at the point where [Map and Territory Risk](Map-And-Territory-Risk) is at its greatest, and we end up in the "Trough of Disillusionment".

 ![Hype Cycle 2: more even growth of  means no "Trough of Disillusionment"](images/numbers/hype2.png)